Find out about social media age restrictions for Australians under 16. Learn more

 Talk with your child and set rules together about which online apps and services they can use and what’s safe to share online.
 It’s best for them to be cautious and avoid sharing information publicly if you think it may not be safe.

 • Ask your child to talk with their friends about not sharing content about them or tagging them in photos or videos.
 It may be useful if you help them to practice what to say to their friends.
+This can include helping them use phrases such as ‘It’s not safe for me to,’ ‘I’m not allowed to’ or ‘I don’t want to.’

 Schools, clubs, activities and events

-If it’s appropriate and safe, you could have a private conversation with any person or organisation that may share information about your child online.
+If it’s appropriate and safe, you can have a private conversation with any person or organisation that may share information about your child online.
 This includes your child’s school, clubs, community organisations or groups associated with any of your child’s other activities.

-Ask them not to post photos or information about your child online without your permission.
+• Ask them to not post photos or information about your child online without your permission.

 More information